Rob-Strawley/Migrate2MDAV/README.md

 	A.) Download "MDE Roles and Groups" spreadsheet.
 Planning this first will save you time later.

-2. __On a single Test device export your current AV Firewall policies:__ (https://github.com/JesseEsquivel/MDATP/tree/master/Scripts/Migrations)
+2. __On a single Test device export your current AV Firewall policies:__ (https://github.com/JesseEsquivel/MDATP/tree/master/Scripts/Migrations)- *Note, this script may not work in all cases due to the various ways organizations create Firewall policies.
+The script parses an xml file and looks for certain parameters that some organizations omit or modify.*

  	 A.) Export SEP firewall policies to CSV